corda/corda/docs/source/permissioning.rst

 own networks.

-During development, no network is required because you can use the :doc:`bootstrapper tool <network-bootstrapper>` to pre-create and pre-distribute the certificates and map files that would normally be provided dynamically by the network, effectively creating a private, semi-static personal network.
+During development, no network is required because you can use the :doc:`bootstrapper tool <network-bootstrapper>` to pre-create and pre-distribute the certificates and key files that would normally be provided dynamically by the network, effectively creating a private, semi-static personal network.

 Certificate hierarchy